Gamify-IT/docs/user-manuals/all-services/README.md

-# How to run all services.
+# How to run all services

 All services are in a `docker compose` file.